 R321 1935 Goudey 4-in-1 Puzzle Back Overview

 After two landmark sets in 1933 and 1934, Goudey tried something different in 1935.
 Its 1935 Goudey set included four players on a single card and backs had a piece to a puzzle.
-Only 36 total cards were included, which was the second straight year the company downsized its checklist of its baseball set.
+Only 36 total cards were included, which was the second straight year the company shrunk its checklist of its baseball set.

 The issue is certainly unique but it just doesn’t hold the same prestige as Goudey’s 1933 or even 1934 sets – both of which remain more popular by most collectors.

 And while the fronts of the cards continued to feature the trademark colorful Goudey player images, the puzzles on the backs were only in black and white.
 Most player images used in the 1935 set were recycled from Goudey’s 1933 and 1934 baseball card sets.
 While many of the pictures of the players didn’t change, however, some of the background colors did.
 Borders for the cards are primarily red but six of the 36 cards have blue borders.

 Also worth noting is that the 1935 set included a heavy hitter missing from 1934 – Babe Ruth.
 Ruth had a whopping four cards in the 1933 issue but was interestingly left out in 1934 as the company pursued a close relationship with teammate Lou Gehrig.